Archery club for Colchester & north-east Essex

 It is arguable that Colchester saw the last use of the bow in war.
 Not as a killer weapon but as a “messenger”.
 The Royalists in our Civil War came to Colchester and were let into the town for an overnight rest stop.
 The town, however, was laid under siege for 11 weeks.
 The year was 1648 and “tourists” came from London to watch.

 But we move to the post war period.
 Bill got cracking in 1953 a month or so after arrival.
 A Colchester United soccer programme referred to Bill Tucker as planning to form the archery club for anyone interested.(Many years later he organised as pre-match entertainment shooting on the Layer Road ground with targets facing inwards from the four corners.)
 It was the outcome of the inaugural meeting in the town hall, the only room available being the court room so from the beginning, Colchester archers were in court with one or two in the dock!
 Bill Tucker gave a talk on the history of archery in which he said, surprising though it may seem today, that the sport had expanded more than any other since the war.

 Hobbies are ways of doing what you like alone or next to people who share common interests.
 If archery is one of your hobbies, London has a variety of clubs where you achieve skills or improve them.
-If you are new to this city, it is even more interesting to attend the lessons when you are accompanied by a friend or a charming England girl.
+If you are new to this city, it is even more interesting to attend the lessons when you are accompanied by a friend or a charming England escort.

 Colchester club is probably the most popular archery center where basic techniques could be learned at any age.
 However, you should have an idea about the available options before joining a specific club.

 Archery is considered to be a royal game especially in London.
 Given the popularity of this activity, there are many clubs organizing indoor or outdoor classes where you learn how to shoot a bow.
 The London Archers is a large complex which offers classes for people of all ages.
 Whether you are a local or just visiting this city, you can always join these courses.